 Vasona Lake County Park with geese — Los Gatos, CA

-Good to know: lake, picnic areas, trails, non-motorized boating, adjacent carousel, adjacent train rides, restrooms.
+Good to know: lake, picnic areas, trails, non-motorized boating, adjacent carousel, adjacent train rides.

 Parent tip: Oak Meadow Park's carousel and train run weekends year-round and weekdays in summer — check the Town of Los Gatos website for exact hours before planning around the rides.
 The county park entry is always free; Oak Meadow charges a small separate fee for rides.